We are used to our travel life taking twists and turns, but even we couldn’t envision a twist like this.

-DC was very impressive!
+Washington DC was very impressive!

-I remember saying to Caz that I feel like I’m walking around on a movie set, everything looks so familiar and everywhere you turn whether it’s a building, a street, an island or a park it’s named after someone very famous and an important part of US history.
+I remember saying to Caz that I feel like I’m walking around on a movie set, everything looks so familiar and everywhere you turn whether it’s a building, a street, an island or a park it’s named after someone famous and an important part of US history.

-DC deserves more than 48 hours, there’s just so much to see and do, and I probably wouldn’t plan on visiting in winter again, although the Christmas lights and decorations and the festive feel makes it extra special.
+Washington DC deserves more than 48 hours, there’s just so much to see and do, and I probably wouldn’t plan on visiting in winter again, although the Christmas lights and decorations and the festive feel makes it extra special.

-National Mall (The Mall)
+Visit the National Mall (The Mall)